Adiff-git/DataStructureCS163/README.md

 ## Introduction

 Data Structure Visualization is a program that allows users to visualize the behavior of common data structures such as linked lists, hash table, tree and graph.
-This program is written in C++ and uses the Raylib library for graphics rendering.
+This program is written in C++ and uses the Raylib library (with Cmake) for graphics rendering.

 ## Features
 This program currently supports the following data structures: